Haletran/MacroLibX-Website/src/content/docs/guides/getting_started.md

 cd MacroLibX
 make
 ```
+To make the compilation of Macrolibx faster, you can use the
+flag `-j` and specify the number of jobs to run simultaneously.

+Example : `make -j4`  (does 4 jobs (commands) simultaneously)

 ## 🔨 Compilation
 To compile your project with MacroLibX, you just provide the shared library path in your compilation/linking command: